gtap-dev/php/README.md

 ~~~

 When the class has nothing after the `use` import statement, the class
-closing brace MUST be on the next line after the `use` import statement.
+closing brace must be on the next line after the `use` import statement.

 ~~~php
 <?php